Drinking Alcohol in Qatar: Important Rules To Know (2025)

 Alcohol in Qatar Airport

 If your final destination is Doha, alcoholic beverages cannot be imported under any condition as they are classified as “Prohibited Goods”.
-All baggage arriving at Doha Airport will be scanned, and any illegal import will be subject to penalties by Customs law.
+All baggage arriving at Doha Airport will be scanned, and any illegal import will be subject to penalties under the Customs law.

 Some airlines, such as Qatar Airways, allow transit passengers to carry alcoholic beverages in receptacles not exceeding 5 litres.
 Please check with your airline about their policy for transit passengers.